Shippable/docs/sources/platform/server/build-config.md

 You can choose to disable system nodes by unchecking the **Enable system nodes (always-running nodes, available to any user)**.
 When disabled, your system nodes will not be used to run any jobs.
 You will need to click **Install** after making your choice.

-### Custom nodes
+### BYON nodes

-Custom nodes are added at a subscription level and are always ON and waiting to pick up triggered jobs.
-By default, any admin of a Subscription can add custom nodes.
+BYON nodes are added at a subscription level and are always ON and waiting to pick up triggered jobs.
+By default, any admin of a Subscription can add BYON nodes.
 These nodes can be anywhere, i.e. on any cloud or your own data center.

-By default, custom nodes are enabled for a Shippable Server installation.
+By default, BYON nodes are enabled for a Shippable Server installation.
 You will need to add one or more nodes in order to run jobs.

-#### **Adding a custom node**
+#### **Adding a BYON node**

-Instructions to add custom nodes are explained here: [Adding custom nodes](http://docs.shippable.com/getting-started/byon-manage-node/).
+Instructions to add BYON nodes are explained here: [Adding BYON nodes](http://docs.shippable.com/getting-started/byon-manage-node/).

-By default, all super users or Subscription owners can add custom nodes to a Subscription.
-If you want to restrict addition of Custom Nodes to super users, check the **Restrict custom node creation to admins only** checkbox in the Admiral UI.
+By default, all super users or Subscription owners can add BYON nodes to a Subscription.
+If you want to restrict addition of BYON Nodes to super users, check the **Restrict BYON node creation to admins only** checkbox in the Admiral UI.

-To set up Custom nodes, sign in to Shippable Server and [follow instructions here](http://docs.shippable.com/getting-started/byon-manage-node/).
+To set up BYON nodes, sign in to Shippable Server and [follow instructions here](http://docs.shippable.com/getting-started/byon-manage-node/).

-#### **Disable custom nodes**
+#### **Disable BYON nodes**

-You can choose to disable custom nodes by unchecking the **Enable custom nodes (users can attach always-running nodes to their subscription)**.
-When disabled, your custom nodes will not be used to run any jobs.
+You can choose to disable BYON nodes by unchecking the **Enable BYON nodes (users can attach always-running nodes to their subscription)**.
+When disabled, your BYON nodes will not be used to run any jobs.

 You will need to click **Install** after making your choice.